Tully (surname): Ulster

-Connacht and Briefne
+Connacht and Breifne

 Tully is also an anglicisation of O Maoltuile and Mac Maoltuile, the name of a medical family that lived in present-day County Roscommon, which lies in the ancient province of Connacht.
 Mac Maoltuile is also shortened as Mac Tuile.
 Here it is also anglicised amongst other names as O'Multilly, O'Multully, MacAtilla, M'Cultully, M'Cuntully, and M'Ethwille.
 It has also been anglicised as Flood due to a corruption of the original name to Mac an Tuile, with "tuile" meaning flood.

 The MacTully's are described as being the hereditary physicians of the O'Connor's of Connacht and the O'Reilly's of Kingdom of Breifne.
 One of these Mac Tuile's is stated by an eye-witness as being present at the inauguration of Cathal O'Conor, the last king of Connacht, of which he was his physician.

 O'Dugan and Keating also make mention of the MacTaichligh or MacTilly's, who they state as being chiefs in the 12th century of a district in the parish of Drung, in the barony of Tullygarvey, County Cavan, which was a part of Breifne.
 Here they were subordinate to the O'Rourke's and O'Reilly's.